Sagnikkroy/Sagnikkroy/README.md

 ###

-<p align="left"> working on building AstralStudio<br>- 📚 currently learning Android development <br>- In my free time I like to take pictures and film</p>
+<p align="left">- working on building AstralStudio<br>- currently learning Android development <br>- In my free time I like to take pictures and film</p>

 ###